simonspa/corryvreckan/src/modules/AnalysisDUT/README.md

 * 1D histograms:
     * Histograms of the cluster size of associated clusters in X/Y
     * Histogram of the charge/raw values of associated clusters
-    * Various histograms for track residuals for different cluster sizes
+    * Various histograms for track residuals and correlations for different cluster sizes
     * Histograms of pixel timestamp minus seed pixel timestamp for different cluster sizes
     * Profiles of cluster charge vs. column/row